Office 365 Advanced Threat Protection

 Office 365 ATP Plan 1 and Plan 2

-ATP is included in Office 365 E5; however, ATP Plan 1 and ATP Plan 2 are each available as an add-on for certain subscriptions.
+Office 365 ATP Plan 1 and Office 365 ATP Plan 2 are each available as an add-on for certain subscriptions.
 To learn more, see Feature availability across ATP plans.

 Configure ATP policies

 With Office 365 ATP, your organization's security team can configure protection by defining policies in the Office 365 Security & Compliance Center (Go to https://protection.office.com > Threat management > Policy.)